PritchardA/pritcharda/README.md

 # Welcome to The Mission.
 - What is The Mission?
+- The Mission is intrinsic to life.
-- The Mission can be anything, meaning it is also everything.
+- The Mission is life.
 - Always place The Mission first.

 <!---